 Does the scheme apply to all licences and authorisations?

 Generally, yes.
 If the licence is for an occupation and can be given to an individual.
-For now, only the licences listed above are available for those seeking to work in NSW from Vic, ACT and NT.
+For now, only the licences listed above are available for those seeking to work in NSW from Victoria, ACT and Northern Territory.

 Why have other categories of licences been exempt from the scheme?

-Can a person from interstate come to NSW under the scheme if we have exempted the category of licence they are relying on?
+Can a person from interstate come to NSW under the scheme if NSW has exempted the category of licence they are relying on?

 No, if the category of licence is exempt from the scheme, automatic mutual recognition does not apply.